neuroglia-io/a2a-net/CODE_OF_CONDUCT.md

 ﻿# Code of Conduct

-## 🌐 Neuroglia Community Code of Conduct
+## 🌐 A2A-NET Community Code of Conduct

-As contributors and maintainers of the Neuroglia project, we pledge to foster a community that is:
+As contributors and maintainers of the A2A-NET solution, we pledge to foster a community that is:

 - 🛠️ **Inclusive**
 - 📚 **Respectful**